 1.99ms measured latency.
 This is not a theoretical number or a marketing claim.
 It is the actual measured round-trip time from FXVPS London to Pepperstone’s trading servers.
 We publish this data transparently because we know Pepperstone traders make decisions based on numbers, not promises.

 Dedicated CPU cores across all plans.
 Pepperstone Razor accounts with raw spreads attract traders who need every millisecond of execution advantage.
 Shared hosting — where your CPU time competes with other users — introduces unpredictable delays.
-FXVPS allocates dedicated cores so your EA or scalping platform gets consistent processing power, even during NFP or central bank announcements when everyone is trading.
+FXVPS allocates resource-isolated vCPUs so your EA or scalping platform gets consistent processing power, even during NFP or central bank announcements when everyone is trading.

 No overselling.
 Generic cloud VPS providers pack hundreds of users onto the same physical hardware and call it “2 vCPUs.”
 When the machine is busy, your 2 vCPUs might perform like 0.5 CPUs.
 FXVPS does not oversell — the resources allocated to your plan are yours.